Leader of the Green Party, Caroline Lucas MP, writes about the Liberal Democrat u-turn on nuclear energy, and the need for a low-carbon future.

 On Monday, the National Policy Statements for Energy Infrastructure come before Parliament.
 The NPSs, which outline the locations for new nuclear power stations, look set to play a key role in delivering on the aim of pushing through approval of nuclear facilities, regardless of environmental and other concerns.

 Rather than this being simply nodded through, I intend to try to push it to a vote – and if that happens, we will see if the Liberal Democrats can hold true to their 2010 election manifesto and “reject a new generation of nuclear power”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.